 Once your jalapeños sprout, they will need a consistent schedule of both water and fertilizer to be happy.
 Young jalapeño plants don’t need too many nutrients, so you’ll want to be careful not to over-feed.

-For the first few weeks of growth, we like to rely on our potting soil to feed the plants.
-This means no fertilizer (as long as the potting soil has nutrients added).
-If you’d like to feed the plants, we recommend diluting the fertilizer early on to avoid over-feeding.
+For the first few weeks of growth, I like to rely on the potting soil to feed the plants.
+This means no fertilizer for the first 4-6 weeks of growth (as long as the potting soil has nutrients added).
+If you’d like to feed the plants, I recommend diluting the fertilizer early on to avoid over-feeding.

 After your plants have matured and are beginning to produce fruits outdoors, then is a good time to supplement with fertilizer.
 This ensures the fruits will develop properly, and that the plants will produce their maximum yield.